exbibyte/enhance/README.md

 =======

 Experimental 3D rendering and engine tools for interactive application development.
-This is aimed at making customizations for developing 3D applications eaiser through a common modular service oriented approach.
+This is aimed at making customizations for developing 3D applications through a common modular service oriented approach.
+Overall goal include small footprint, dependency minimization, filter pipelining approach for data processing, and high parallelism.

 ## Brief Status: